insideClaw/series/README.md

 -e (endless)
   Endless mode, continuous playback of episodes - until episodes run out or script stopped with CTRL-C.

+-l (volume)
+  mplayer-only switch, passes the parameters "--softvol-max 600 -softvol" in order to allow volume of sounds past the usual 100%.

 ##Additional details:

 * Uses a 'saved' file in the series directory for keeping track of the next episode to play, it's created upon initialization of new series.